 Short sleeve MTB jerseys can be a casual cut or a tighter and more aerodynamic ‘racing’ fit similar to that of road jerseys.
 In fact, ‘racing’ MTB short sleeve and road short sleeve jerseys are materially similar, with the road fraternity’s prevalence for pro team logos being the only difference.

 Road jerseys are generally designed with ergonomics more to the fore, reflecting how a road cyclist’s body shape changes when he or she is in a riding position, crouched over the handlebars.
-This position will pull up the rear and sleeves of the garment so arms are longer to ensure full coverage and road jerseys will often features an extended back or ‘drop tail’ at the rear to prevent them riding up and exposing your back ( useful for protecting against wheel spray).
+This position will pull up the rear and sleeves of the garment so arms are longer to ensure full coverage.
+Road jerseys will often feature an extended back or ‘drop tail’ at the rear to prevent them riding up and exposing your back (useful for protecting against wheel spray).

 Long-sleeve road jerseys are generally worn while riding or training in the colder autumn-to-spring months, often as part of a layered system of cycle clothing (base layer, jersey, gilet or jacket) or on their own when the weather starts to turn warmer.
 They may feature more insulation than short sleeve jerseys and less emphasis on ventilation (mesh panels etc.) owing to their intended use in cool weather.